OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

     ![](./README-Images/image1.png)
 3. (SharePoint Online Only) The latest [SharePoint Online Management Shell](https://www.microsoft.com/en-au/download/details.aspx?id=35588)

-4. The latest [SharePoint PnP PowerShell cmdlets](https://github.com/SharePoint/PnP-PowerShell/releases).
+4. The latest SharePoint PnP PowerShell cmdlets.
 You will need to install the the cmdlets that target your version of SharePoint.
+The last MSI release for this is [June 2020](https://github.com/pnp/PnP-PowerShell/releases/tag/3.22.2006.2), [current releases](https://github.com/SharePoint/PnP-PowerShell/releases) must be installed as a PowerShell Module using 'Install-Module -Name SharePointPnPPowerShell`[version`]'.

     ![](./README-Images/image2.png)